workadaptive/content/_articles/not-a-real-developer.md

 The AI knows them.
 All of them.

-My job isn't to architect anymore.
+My job isn't to architect.
 It's to:
 - Understand what the business actually needs
 - Know where the complexity hides
 - Spot the edge cases from experience